Economy of Turkmenistan: Agriculture and fishing

 in addition to other agricultural products.

-In the early 2000s, the contribution of Turkmenistan's state-run agriculture sector to gross domestic product increased under close state supervision.
-The top crop in terms of area planted is wheat (761 thousand hectares in 2019), followed by cotton (551 thousand hectares in 2019).
-In recent years state policy makers have increased the range of crops with the aim of making Turkmenistan self-sufficient in food.
-In the post-Soviet era, the area planted to grains (mainly wheat) has nearly tripled.
-However, most agricultural land is of poor quality and requires irrigation.
-Turkmenistan's irrigation infrastructure and water-use policies have not responded efficiently to this need.
-Irrigation in areas distant from natural rivers depends mainly on the decrepit Karakum Canal, which carries water across Turkmenistan from the Amu Darya to near Bereket.
-The Dostluk Dam, opened at Sarahs on the border with Iran in 2005, has increased available irrigation water and improved efficiency.
-Plans call for a similar dam on the Atrek River.

 During the 2020 season, Turkmenistan reportedly produced roughly 1.5 million tons of raw cotton.
 Prior to imposition of a ban on export of raw cotton in October 2018, Turkmenistan exported raw cotton to Russia, Iran, South Korea, United Kingdom, China, Indonesia, Turkey, Ukraine, Singapore and the Baltic states.
 Beginning in 2019, the Turkmenistan government shifted focus to export of cotton yarn and finished textiles and garments.

 Private farmers grow most of Turkmenistan's fruits and vegetables (chiefly tomatoes, watermelons, grapes, and onions), but all production phases of the main cash crops—grain and cotton—remain under state control.
 In 2006 grain crop failures led to steadily increasing bread lines and reinstatement of a rationing system in most regions.
 At the root of those failures was a culture of falsifying output figures together with poor administration of the sector.

 Since 2018, independent media have reported food shortages in the country, with hundreds of people queuing for hours to buy bread and flour.
 Despite official government figures indicating good harvests, independent media report low output due to drought and mismanagement, and that shortages of flour and bread have reappeared.